|

 alleviate this challenge.
 However, the "Tower of Babel"

 remains a highly relevant parable.
+Integration of computer

 systems is a multi-level problem.
 While integration is increasingly